CodamicInnovations/codamai-utils/README.md

 With a codamai headless CMS you get default CRUD-L (Create, Read, Update, Delete, List (Query)) Endpoints.
 This library is an easy way to access your data.

-# Codamai Headless CMS Informations
+# Codamai Headless CMS Information

 Codamai CMS is a headless CMS for ERP systems.
 You can configure your own CMS with keycloak user management, ready to use, docker ready CMS, stored in your own git repository.
 See https://www.codamai-cms.com for further details.